KSarzynska/Project_Jupyter/README.md

 # Project Jupyter Notebook
-## Welcome to my fisrt Jupyter Notebook project!
+## Welcome to my first Jupyter Notebook project!
 Here, you can POS tag any website you want.